-The Spartan Superway Project is the latest effort at San José State University to engage students in driving innovation in solar-powered automated transit network (ATN) development.
-Upon completion, the Superway would carry individuals throughout the metropolitan region in podcars traveling on an unobtrusive elevated guideway under automatic control.
-Power for the system can be largely derived from solar panels installed above the guideway.
-The solar-powered ATN is focusing on developing a new curriculum stem in sustainable mobility within departments, and involves participation of students across the globe.
+The Spartan Superway Project is an effort at San José State University to engage students in the development of a solar-powered automated transit network (ATN).
+Upon completion, the superway will carry individuals throughout the metropolitan region in podcars traveling on an unobtrusive elevated guideway under automatic control.
+Power for the system will be largely derived from solar panels installed above the guideway.
+The solar-powered ATN is focusing on developing a new curriculum stem in sustainable mobility within departments and involves participation of students across the globe.

 Utah State University has been participating in the National Bike Challenge since 2013 and has won three out of the four years with 200+ cyclists participating.
 In an effort to involve the community and help combat poor air quality in the Cache Valley, the university collaborated with several organizations to create the Cache Valley Bike Challenge.
 The May-to-September competition has motivated increased cycling and advocacy for cycling, primarily on campus but also in the three counties served by the Bear River Health Department.
-The 2016 competition resulted in over 90,000 miles ridden, 32,000 lb CO2 saved, and \$20,000 saved.
+The 2016 competition resulted in over 90,000 miles ridden, 32,000 lbs of CO2 avoided, and \$20,000 saved.